Grails® State of the Union

 Developer Productivity FTW!

-Grails remains an excellent choice for rapidly building web applications.
+The Grails framework remains an excellent choice for rapidly building web applications.
 The framework utilizes the power of the Groovy language and offers lots of Groovy DSLs.
-If you prefer the dynamic nature of Groovy, Grails is an excellent framework for you.
+If you prefer the dynamic nature of Groovy, the Grails framework is an excellent option for you.

 Other benefits include the following:

-- Grails gives you the power to use any Spring library; from Grails 3 forward, the framework is built on top of Spring Boot
+- The Grails framework gives you the power to use any Spring library; from Grails 3 forward, the framework is built on top of Spring Boot

 - In Grails 4, Micronaut is the parent application, which allows you to use many Micronaut features, including the Micronaut HTTP client, Kafka client, and others in your Grails apps.
 Due to Micronaut’s avoidance of reflection, you also benefit from a reduced memory footprint and faster start times!

-- Grails provides a variety of compelling and powerful features, such as GSP, JSON Views, and more.
+- The Grails framework provides a variety of compelling and powerful features, such as GSP, JSON Views, and more.

-- Grails allows you to quickly and easily build an application because it takes advantage of the convention over configuration concept, wherein you:
+- The Grails framework allows you to quickly and easily build an application because it takes advantage of the convention over configuration concept, wherein you:

 - Do not need to use a lot of annotations, such as Controller, Service, etc.